gamesbook/pyprototypr/docs/core_shapes.rst

         EquilateralTriangle(
           x=2, y=1, flip="south", hand="west", label="SW", fill=blue)

-      These have the following properties:
+      These shapes have the following properties:

       - starting position at x-position ``2`` cm and at y-position ``1`` cm
       - default side of ``1`` cm; all sides are equal